josegcpedro/Safe-Wallet/README.md

   Is a hook from react navigation, it executes the code when a screen becomes "active" (focus) and clean when screen is "inactive"
 - **`What is useCallBack`**
   Memorise a function so, react dont need to create every time, it executes only when is called.

+### fetchDataExpenses

+- **`function`**
+    First, I use a try...catch block.
+    Inside the try, I declare a constant expensesRef that points to the Firestore collection "users/{currentUid}/expenses".
+    Then I use getDocs(expensesRef) to get all the documents in that collection and store the result in querySnapshot.
+    Next, I create a data array by mapping through querySnapshot.docs.
+    For each document, I return an object containing the document’s id and all its data using the spread operator (...doc.data()).
+    Finally, I update the state with setExpensesData(data).

+    If an error occurs, the catch block logs the error and sets an empty array with setExpensesData([]).

+    The finally block sets setLoading(false) to stop the loading indicator.